Small Cabin Property Water Supply

 Non-Drinking Water

-- To my advantage, I used the fact that my cabin property has some slope - that provided me an elevation point for the water barrel location.
+- My cabin property has some slope, that providing me an elevation point for the water barrel location.

-- Rain water is collected form the roof of several structures - cabin, shed and veranda
+- Rain water is collected from the roof of several structures - cabin, shed, and veranda

 - Water passes through a simple filter that filters out leaves, small debris, etc.